|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

-In the example given on this track, assertiveness training took place in a group setting.
+In the example given in this section, assertiveness training took place in a group setting.
 As I describe the steps involved in Assertiveness Training, you might consider applying them to your last role play or an upcoming one.
-How might you change the technique presented on this track to work in a single session with your client?
-Also, could playing this track for a client of yours be productive?
+How might you change the technique presented in this section to work in a single session with your client?
+Also, could playing this section for a client of yours be productive?

 Samuel, age 36, had a very demanding boss.
 Samuel stated, "My boss makes me so nervous.
 I’m afraid to ask for help on a project, because he’ll think I’m incapable.
 And he never lets me finish a project.
 He’ll approach me while I’m in the middle of something and tell me to do something else.
 Then I’ll be working on the second thing and he’ll yell at me for not finishing the initial project.
 But I just get so nervous when I think about talking to him about it."
 Samuel’s anxiety led him to constant worry regarding confrontation with his boss and coworkers and, more recently, people he didn’t even know.
 Would you agree that Samuel was an ideal candidate for assertiveness training?